andreasabel/inCode/entry/tries-with-recursion-schemes.md

 Or, can it?
 The reason `cata'` is necessarily recursive here is that our `Trie` data type is recursive.
-However, we can actually encode `Trie` using an alternative representation, and it's possible to write `cata'` in a non-recursive way:
+However, we can actually encode `Trie` using an alternative representation (in terms of `TrieF`), and it's possible to write `cata'` in a non-recursive way:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/trie/trie.hs#L107-L110